 For a single stretch-release cycle and imaging, mount the stretch ring onto the microscope stage as demonstrated earlier [1].
 After locating a cell of interest, record its position, and capture an image of the pre-stretched cell [2].
 Apply the desired vacuum level corresponding to the required substrate strain based on the calibration curve [3].

 Talent mounting the stretch ring onto the microscope stage.

+SCREEN: Focus a cell of interest

-SCREEN: Microscope interface showing the recorded position of the pre-stretched cell.
+SCREEN: Microscope interface showing the recorded position of the cell at rest.

-SCREEN: Vacuum level selection matching the calibration curve.
+SCREEN: Record an image of the cell at rest (before stretch application).

+Talent: Set Vacuum level according to calibration curve (6% here for fibroblasts) on the vacuum controller (record user setting the vacuum level)

+Talent: Apply vacuum by turning he vacuum controller ON.

 To locate the stretched cell, first refocus in the Z-plane, then move in the X-Y directions to center the cell in the field of view [1].
 Record images during the desired duration [2].
 Navigate to the cell’s original position and activate the microscope’s acquisition mode to ensure that image capture begins immediately upon refocusing [3].
 Release the stretch and quickly refocus manually in the Z-plane [4].
 Capture images of the released cell for the required time, manually adjusting the focus throughout the acquisition [5].

+SCREEN: Show the cell moving out of the focal plane

 SCREEN: Adjusting focus in z-plane and moving in x-y directions.

-SCREEN: Image acquisition interface capturing dynamic remodeling.
+SCREEN: Image acquisition interface capturing cell under stretch.

 SCREEN: Activation of image acquisition mode before refocusing.